vidispine/hull/hull/doc/architecture.md

 - extended with the HULL specific properties to provide the HULL specific functionalities and
 - minor modifications to the strict K8S JSON schema to allow co-existence with the HULL specific properties.

-This means that misconfigurations of the `values.yaml` `hull` subsection are either visible on input or catched on processing the chart.
+This means that misconfigurations of the `values.yaml` `hull` subsection are either visible on input directly or catched on rendering the objects.

 ### The `hull.yaml`

 The `hull.yaml` needs to be placed in the parents charts `/templates` folder.
 It contains a loop over all handled object types and their specific configurational properties.
-Within the loop all objects of a handled type (as specified in `values.yaml`) are iterated over and the corresponding rendering function is called for the specified and enabled object.
+Within the loop all objects of the handled object types (as specified in `values.yaml`) are iterated over and the corresponding rendering function is called for the specified and enabled object.

 ### The `/templates`